TangoJ-Labs/example-grpc/README.md

 Server
 >`go run server/main.go`

-The server terminal should block and listen on the port
+The server terminal should block and listen on the port.

 <br>

 Client
 >`go run client/main.go`

-The client terminal should run the program (and complete), and output "New counter value: {input int + 1}" The server terminal should output "Counter value: {input int}"
+The client terminal will run the program and stream back responses from the server.
+The server terminal will output some calculation logs.
+The client terminal will display "FINISHED" when complete.